 From SQL #

 If you just want to explore your database schema, you can upload it as SQL statements (CREATE TABLE, CREATE INDEX, COMMENTS and others).
-You can do it safely as nothing will be sent to Azimutt servers, the parsing is made on the frontend and your schema is shown with no business data being sent to Azimutt server.
+You can do it safely as nothing will be sent to Azimutt servers, the parsing is made on the frontend and your schema is shown with no business data sent to Azimutt.

 Here is some additional documentation if you need help exporting your database schema.